Gladiators (2008 Australian TV series): Selection process

 To ensure that both Gladiators, and Challengers were of the highest possible calibre, all prospects were submitted to a grueling physical selection process designed by the shows head strength & conditioning coach 'Chief' Brabon.

 Chief's gruelling 'Barrier Test' was based on similar selection programs that he had designed for elite military and law enforcement tactical response teams around the world.

 The barrier test was so successful at vetting would-be Gladiators & Challengers that less than 10% of applicants successfully completed the first event known as the "Grunt Challenge".
 The challenge required participants to do a burpee style exercise (Grunts) to a cadence called by Chief himself.
 Prospective Challengers were required to complete a minimum of 75 Grunts to pass through to the next event, whereas Gladiators were required to complete 100 Grunts.

 Pre-series training

 Once Chief and the producers had selected the final 13 Gladiators, they entered Chief's intensive 6 week preparation program known as "Camp Agoga".
 Along with wife and fellow coach Emilie Brabon-Hames, Chief set about transforming the team both aesthetically and athletically, in order to achieve their demigod like looks and ability.

 Results

 Note: Challengers which are bolded advanced through to the next stage.
 Times listed next to the challengers' name is their runtime for the Eliminator.
 DNR indicates the challenger did not run the Eliminator due to the other challenger pulling out from injury.
+The colour indicates what the challenger was wearing for each episode.
+The challengers also have the state they were from represented next to their name.

 Men

-The eventual winner of the Grand Final was Paul Baird.
+The eventual winner of the Grand Final was Paul Baird from Victoria (the youngest challenger of the series).

 Women

-Winner of the Grand Final was Natasha Haines.
+Winner of the Grand Final was Natasha Haines (now Natasha Anderson) from Victoria.